rust-lang/rfcs/text/3127-trim-paths.md

 ## Changing handling of sysroot path in `rustc`

-The virtualisation of sysroot files to `/rustc/[commit hash]/library/...` was done at compiler bootstraping, specifically when
+The virtualisation of sysroot files to `/rustc/[commit hash]/library/...` was done at compiler bootstrapping, specifically when
 `remap-debuginfo = true` in `config.toml`.
 This is done for Rust distribution on all channels.

 At `rustc` runtime (i.e. compiling some code), we try to correlate this virtual path to a real path pointing to the file on the local file system.